fwuffyboi/peek/README.md

 ### What is Peek?
 Peek is a simple utility tool designed for servers that allows quick monitoring of server usage statistics.

-It can also be used if you're curious about how much RAM or CPU usage a (linux or darwin derivative)device is using.

 This application is designed to be used on a server, it may also be used on a personal computer, however this is not it's intended purpose.